carmenbianca/protokolo/README.md

 - When using Towncrier, I would always forget which fragment types are available to me and had to look them up.
 These fragment types can also differ per repository.
+In Protokolo, the types are always visible because they are directories.
+- Towncrier fragments are sorted by their ID, which is typically an issue or PR number.
+This isn't always what I want.
 - Because (some) Towncrier workflows put the PR number in the file name as metadata, I would have to open the PR before I could create the change log fragment.
-- Towncrier fragments are sorted by their ID, which is typically an issue or PR number.
-This wasn't always what I wanted.

 A much younger version of me also tried her hand at writing a program like this in [changelogdir](https://pypi.org/project/changelogdir/).